marianmeres/demino/README.md

 ### Route handler

 Route handlers are where the stuff happens.
+The route handler signature is:

 <!-- Route handlers are almost identical to `Deno.serve` handlers.
 In fact,
 any valid `Deno.serve` handler as [described in the manual](https://docs.deno.com/runtime/fundamentals/http_server/)